BY LAWS OF FEDERATION OF JEWISH MEN’S CLUBS

 Article II – MISSION

-The FJMC involves Jewish men in Jewish life by building and strengthening Men’s Clubs in the Conservative/Masorti Movement.
+The FJMC involves Jewish men in Jewish life by strengthening its network of Men’s Clubs and Individual Members.

 Article III – MEMBERSHIP

-- Any Men’s Club, Brotherhood, or other similar group (“club”) in agreement with the mission of the FJMC may apply for membership.
+A. Any Men’s Club, Brotherhood, or other similar group (“club”) in agreement with the mission of the FJMC may apply for membership.
+Any individual who is currently not a member of a congregation with an affiliated Club and in agreement with the mission of the FJMC may apply for membership as an “Individual Member”.

 Application for membership shall be made in writing to the FJMC’s Executive Committee and shall be in such form and subject to such conditions as may be prescribed by that body.